amnshrestha/openFace-mac-installation-wiki/Home.md

 ![Multicomp logo](https://github.com/TadasBaltrusaitis/OpenFace/blob/master/imgs/muticomp_logo_black.png)

 OpenFace was originally developed by Tadas Baltrušaitis in collaboration with CMU MultiComp Lab led by Prof. Louis-Philippe Morency.
 Some of the original algorithms were created while at Rainbow Group, Cambridge University.
-The OpenFace library is still actively developed at the CMU MultiComp Lab in collaboration with Tadas Baltršsaitis.
-Special thanks to researcher who helped developing, implementing and testing the algorithms present in Openface: Amir Zadeh and Yao Chong Lim on work on the CE-CLM model and Erroll Wood for the gaze estimation work.
+The OpenFace library is still actively developed at the CMU MultiComp Lab in collaboration with Tadas Baltršaitis.
+Special thanks to researcher who helped developing, implementing and testing the algorithms present in OpenFace: Amir Zadeh and Yao Chong Lim on work on the CE-CLM model and Erroll Wood for the gaze estimation work.

 ## Functionality